deis/workflow/src/quickstart/provider/azure-acs/boot.md

   --ssh-key-value @/home/myusername/.ssh/id_rsa.pub
 ```

-> Note: When `az acs create` starts the only output will be `waiting for AAD role to propagate..`.
-This verifies the service principal is propagated and has appropriate permissions.
-If this passes the output will change to `... propagate.done`, the provisioning process runs silently in the background, and after a few minutes the `az` command should return with information about the deployment created as shown below.
-If `... propagate.done` is not displayed after a few minutes, then there is a problem with the service principal credentials.
+> Note: When `az acs create` starts, the provisioning process runs entirely silent in the background.
+After a few minutes the `az` command should return with information about the deployment created as shown below.

 ```
 {